Coca-Cola formula: Mexican Coke

 In the early 2000s, cane-sugar-sweetened Coca-Cola produced in Mexico began to appear in bodegas and Hispanic supermarkets in the Southwestern United States; in 2005, Costco began offering it.
 All were obtaining the Mexican product—which was not labeled in accordance with U.S. food labeling laws—outside the official Coca-Cola distribution network.
 In 2009, the Coca-Cola Company began officially importing Coca-Cola produced in Mexico, with proper labeling, for distribution through official channels.

-Purported secret recipes
+Purported revelations of the secret recipe

 Pemberton recipe

-Coca-Cola inventor John Pemberton is said to have written this recipe in his diary shortly before his death in 1888.
+Coca-Cola inventor John Pemberton is said to have written the following recipe in his diary shortly before his death in 1888.
 The recipe does not specify when or how the ingredients are mixed, nor the flavoring oil quantity units of measure (though it implies that the "Merchandise 7X" was mixed first).
 This was common in recipes at the time, as it was assumed that preparers knew the method.